rosvik/thesis-template/README.md

 ## Installation / Setup

-Installing LaTeX locally isn't the most straight forward thing in the world, but this will hopefully guide you trough most of it 🤞 However, this is the recipie for macOS only, so you will probably need to adjust a bit if you're on another OS.
+Installing LaTeX locally isn't the most straight forward thing in the world, but this will hopefully guide you trough most of it.
+However, this is the recipie for macOS only, so you will probably need to adjust a bit if you're on another OS.

 We'll look at setting up TeX Live, a bunch of packages, latexindent and finally some configuration of VS Code.